anotherAsad/AdvancedComputerSystems/Project1/part3/readme.md

  We know $Τ_s$ to be the server latency, it is the latency when queue-length is 0.
 We calculated it in part 1.
 It was around 62 ns.

+ It can be seen from the graph that the experimental results largely follow the predicitons of queuing theory.

+ # Derivation of Max Bandwidth in Terms of $T_s$
  *We know that,

  $µ = λ.Τ_s$